admitkok/gcs_final/README.md

 This project creates an automated pipeline that:
 1. Fetches Microsoft (MSFT) stock data using yfinance
-2. Processes the data into a CSV format
+2. Processes the data
 3. Uploads the processed data to Google Cloud Storage
+4. Runs every minute

 ## Prerequisites